A dependent multiplier bootstrap for the sequential empirical copula process under strong mixing: Asymptotics of the sequential empirical copula process under serial dependence

-\begin{cor} Assume that $\vec X_1,\dots,\vec X_n$ is drawn from a strictly stationary sequence $(\vec X_i)_{i \in \Z}$ whose strong mixing coefficients satisfy $\alpha_r = O(r^{-a})$, $a > 1$.
-Then, under Conditions~\ref{cond:pd} and~\ref{cond:noTies},
+\begin{cor} Assume that $\mathbf X_1,\ldots,\mathbf X_n$ is drawn from a strictly stationary sequence $(\mathbf X_i)_{i \in\Z}$ whose strong mixing coefficients satisfy $\alpha_r = \mathrm{O}(r^{-a})$, $a > 1$.
+Then, under Conditions~\ref{condpd} and~\ref{condnoTies},

-where $\tilde \Cb_n$ is defined in~\eqref{eq:tildeCn}. \end{cor}
+where $\tilde\Cb_n$ is defined in~(\ref{eqtildeCn}). \end{cor}

-The conditions of the above corollary are for instance satisfied (with much to spare) when $\vec X_1,\dots,\vec X_n$ is drawn from a stationary vector ARMA process with absolutely continuous innovations \citep[see][]{Mok88}.
+The conditions of the above corollary are, for instance, satisfied (with much to spare) when $\mathbf X_1,\ldots,\mathbf X_n$ is drawn from a stationary vector ARMA process with absolutely continuous innovations (see Mokkadem \cite{Mok88}).

-\section{A dependent multiplier bootstrap for $\Cb_n$ under strong mixing}
+\section{A dependent multiplier bootstrap for $\mathbb{C}_n$ under strong mixing}

-Analogously to the approach adopted in \cite{RemSca09} \citep[see also][]{Seg12}, we shall now combine the asymptotic representation for $\Cb_n$ stated in Corollary~\ref{cor:weak_Cn_sm} with Theorem~\ref{thm:multCLT} to show the validity of a dependent multiplier bootstrap for $\Cb_n$ under strong mixing.
-The corresponding result, stated in Proposition~\ref{prop:multCn} below, can be regarded as an extension of Proposition~2 in \cite{BucRup13}, where a similar but conditional result was established for the process $\Cb_n^\circ$ defined in~\eqref{eq:Rusch} under stricter conditions on the mixing rate and the multipliers.
+Analogously to the approach adopted in R{\'e}millard and Scaillet \cite{RemSca09} (see also Segers \cite{Seg12}), we shall now combine the asymptotic representation for $\Cb_n$ stated in Corollary~\ref{corweakCnsm} with Theorem~\ref{teomultCLT} to show the validity of a dependent multiplier bootstrap for $\Cb_n$ under strong mixing.
+The corresponding result, stated in Proposition~\ref {propmultCn} below, can be regarded as an extension of Proposition~2 in B{\"u}cher and Ruppert \cite{BucRup13}, where a similar but conditional result was established for the process $\Cb_n^\circ$ defined in~(\ref{eqRusch}) under stricter conditions on the mixing rate and the multipliers.

-The underlying idea is as follows: the fact that the limiting vector of processes in Theorem~\ref{thm:multCLT} has independent components suggests regarding $\tilde \B_n^{(1)},\dots,\tilde \B_n^{(M)}$ as ``almost'' independent copies of $\tilde \B_n$ when $n$ is large.
-Unfortunately, the $\tilde \B_n^{(m)}$ cannot be computed because $C$ is unknown and the sample $\vec U_1,\dots,\vec U_n$ is unobservable.
-Estimating $C$ by the empirical copula $C_{1:n}$ and $\vec U_1,\dots,\vec U_n$ by the pseudo-observations $\pobs{U}_1^{1:n}\dots,\pobs{U}_n^{1:n}$, we obtain the following computable version of $\tilde \B_n^{(m)}$ defined, for any $(s,\vec u) \in [0,1]^{d+1}$, by
+The underlying idea is as follows: the fact that the limiting vector of processes in Theorem~\ref{teomultCLT} has independent components suggests regarding $\tilde\B_n^{(1)},\ldots,\tilde\B_n^{(M)}$ as ``almost'' independent copies of $\tilde\B_n$ when $n$ is large.
+Unfortunately, the $\tilde\B_n^{(m)}$ cannot be computed because $C$ is unknown and the sample $\mathbf U_1,\ldots,\mathbf U_n$ is unobservable.
+Estimating $C$ by the empirical copula $C_{1:n}$ and $\mathbf U_1,\ldots,\mathbf U_n$ by the pseudo-observations $\hat{\mathbf U}_1^{1:n},\ldots,\hat {\mathbf U}_n^{1:n}$, we obtain the following computable version of $\tilde \B_n^{(m)}$ defined, for any $(s,\mathbf u) \in[0,1]^{d+1}$, by